MusicLang/musiclang/README.md

 --------------------

-MusicLang which simply stands for "music language" is a Python framework that allows composers to write symbolic music in a condensed and high level manner.
+MusicLang which simply stands for "music language" is a Python framework implementing a new language for tonal music.
+This language allows composers to load, write, transform and predict symbolic music in a simple, condensed and high level manner.
-It can be used to write, arrange, transform or predict new music.
-This framework is not only another notation software but also an assistant that is able to automate some tasks that would normally be tedious for a composer.
-It is naturally good at analyzing and manipulating existing pieces of music in musicxml or midi format.
+MusicLang internally uses  a [LLM (Large Language Model)](https://huggingface.co/floriangardin/musiclang)  to predict what could happen next in a musical score.
+This framework is well suited to :
+- Generate musical ideas quickly.
+- Predict what could happen next in an existing midi file
+- Create an interpretable and information rich text representation of a midi file

 [Read our documentation](https://musiclang.readthedocs.io/en/latest).